quynquyn/lessons/_lessons/dialogues/greetings.md

 # Greeting somebody

 In German you can greet someone in many ways.
 Normally it depends on where come from.
-A Bavarian will greet someone differently than some from Hamburg or Berlin.
+A Bavarian will greet someone differently than someone from Hamburg or Berlin.
 Here we will cover generic greetings and then location-specific ones.

 Let's start with the generic greetings that you can use everywhere.

-> Guten Tag!
+> Guten Tag!  *(Good day)*

 or